ElitoGame/Halloween-2K21-KC/README.md

 # Kineticraft Halloween 2021

-This is the 1.16.5 datapack used on Kineticraft Server for the 2021 Halloween Event.
+This is the 1.16.5 datapack used on the Kineticraft Server for the 2021 Halloween Event.
 It has been developed by ElitoGame from September 2021 till October 2021.

 ## Features